What to Wear to a Spartan Race

 NOT COTTON

 The first, and most important note on clothing is to wear anything but cotton.
 Cotton is a horrible choice for any race where you’ll get wet and muddy.
 Cotton absorbs water, whether from the dunk wall or your sweat, and once cotton gets wet it takes forever to dry.
 You will carry that water for the rest of the race, and it will be cold and heavy; neither of which makes for a fun experience.
 Fortunately, most modern exercise apparel is made from synthetic blends that dry quickly.
-You will definitely appreciate that shortly after your first water encounter.
+You will definitely appreciate this design choice after your first water encounter.
+MudGear's racing apparel is always a comfortable, lightweight blend of materials that wick moisture and stand up to the test of time- and mud.

 SHOES